 - You must undertake the travel with an approved transport company and follow an authorised route.

 One small word of warning concerning the rabies vaccine: your pet must be at least 12 weeks old to be eligible for vaccination.
+If your pet is an emotion support animal, you should download airlines forms for ESAs before booking your ticket.

 Preparing Your Pet for Its First Travel